whipowill/d2-mod-reformed/README.md

 Crafting changes:

+- Hitpower crafting changed to greed (magic find + gold find)
 - Evil essences now used for crafting (free craft recipes)
     - Twisted Essence of Suffering (blue) - greed (used to be hitpower)
     - Charged Essence of Hatred (yellow) - caster
     - Burning Essence of Terror (red) - blood
     - Festering Essence of Destruction (green) - safety
-- Hitpower crafting changed to greed (magic find + gold find rolls)
 - Use a perfect gem w/ an evil essence to change it's color
 - Crafting recipes work on all magic items (no longer limited to particular [item codes](https://classic.battle.net/diablo2exp/items/crafteditems.shtml))
 - Crafted weapons and armor can be upgraded as if they were rare
 - Token of Absolution removed from the game

+Basically, you can farm Travincal and accumulate a ton of free craft recipes.

 Endgame changes: